HarleyB123/blog.harleybates.co.uk/content/blog/azure-storage-diagnostic-settings/index.md

 Azure have recently announced a new way to enable [diagnostic settings for storage accounts](https://docs.microsoft.com/en-us/azure/storage/blobs/monitor-blob-storage?tabs=azure-portal).
 For anyone that has used the Classic version of diagnostic settings (where you are given a ```$logs``` folder inside the storage account) - you'll share the same fear as me in that finding what you want from the logs is tricky at the best of times.

-Using Azures Kusto Query Language in Log analytics, it is much easier to extract the insights that you need from the logs.
+Using Azure's Kusto Query Language in Log Analytics, it is much easier to extract the insights that you need from the logs.

 ## Enabling at each level